 - Promote engagement by using structured training goals and reinforcement objectives.

-- Use frequent and multifaceted feedback to shape behavior.
+- Use frequent feedback to shape behavior change.

 Find a Balance Between Challenge and Satisfaction

 Mihaly Csikszentmihalyi, Hungarian psychologist, introduced the theory, “Flow: The Psychology of Optimal Experience,” which focuses on finding a balance between challenge and ability.